A Homeowner’s Winter Checklist

 With the weather turning colder, you may be thinking about those cozy fall things; pumpkin pie, apple cider, your favourite sweater, and curling up by a warm fire.
 But it’s also time to start thinking about getting your home ready for winter, so you don’t end up with any uncomfortable surprises in the spring.

 Here are a few routine maintenance checks you should do before the first big snowfall to prevent damage to your home and your wallet.

 - Take a walk around and inspect the exterior of your home – you’re looking for anything that needs painting, patching, or repairing.
 You’ll want to seal up any cracks and gaps you find to reduce the flow of cold air in, and warm air out.

-- Contact the top rated providers of insulation products and change the insulation system of the house to make sure it runs smoothly all through the winter.
+- Contact providers of insulation products and change the insulation system of the house to make sure it runs smoothly all through the winter.

 - Clean your gutters!
 Build-up in your gutters can cause ice dams and that can lead to expensive repairs.
-Remove any leaves, twigs, and gunk.
+With the help of plumbing contractors, get a complete clean up and remove any leaves, twigs, and gunk.
 You’ll also want to check that nothing is sagging or trapping water.
-But if your house is installed with a rain water harvesting system, then you can use this fleck water softener to convert that water into potable water.

 - Inspect your roof.
 Look for signs of minor damage, like missing, broken, cracked, or curling shingles or anywhere there’s a bare spot.
 You’ll want to repair things now, before they get worse later.